After-Shock/Cloudbox-wiki/Installing-Cloudbox.md

 2. Decide on what type of Cloudbox you want: `full`,`feeder`, or `plex` .

-3. Run the following command, with the preferred option from #2 (`--tag "option"`).
+3. Run the following command, with the preferred option from #2 (`--tags "option"`).
 Quotes are not required.

    - Example of a full install:

       ```bash
-      sudo ansible-playbook cloudbox.yml --tag full
+      sudo ansible-playbook cloudbox.yml --tags full
       ```
 4. When asked for a Plex Claim Token (_not the same as a Plex login token - a Plex Claim Token starts with `CLAIM_`_), go to https://plex.tv/claim, login to your Plex account if required, copy the claim token, and paste it at the prompt.
 When you paste it, you will see nothing; this is normal.
 Just press enter to continue.